Eleven (company): Productions

-Previous significant output includes the critically acclaimed, multi-award nominated series Glue, an eight-part mystery drama for E4 written by multi-BAFTA winner Jack Thorne, starring Yasmin Paige, Billy Howle, Callum Turner, Charlotte Spencer, and Jordan Stephens; Gap Year, a comedy drama written by Tom Basden and the first UK TV scripted series to film in China for E4; BAFTA-Nominated The Enfield Haunting, a drama series starring Timothy Spall, Juliet Stevenson and Matthew Macfadyen for Sky Living; and BAFTA-nominated Cast Offs for Channel 4.
+Early significant output includes the critically acclaimed, multi-award nominated series Glue, an eight-part mystery drama for E4 written by multi-BAFTA winner Jack Thorne, starring Yasmin Paige, Billy Howle, Callum Turner, Charlotte Spencer, Jordan Stephens, and Phoebe Waller-Bridge; Gap Year, a comedy drama written by Tom Basden and the first UK TV scripted series to film in China for E4; BAFTA-Nominated The Enfield Haunting, a drama series starring Timothy Spall, Juliet Stevenson and Matthew Macfadyen for Sky Living; and BAFTA-nominated Cast Offs for Channel 4.

-The company's most successful project to date is Sex Education, an eight-part comedy drama series for Netflix released in 2019 and created by Laurie Nunn.
+The company's most successful project to date is Sex Education, a four series drama for Netflix released in 2019 and created by Laurie Nunn.
 The series received critical acclaim for its ensemble cast, writing, directing, production values, and mature treatment of its themes, with over 40 million viewers streaming the first series after its debut.
 The series has won two BAFTA TV Awards and the third series won Best Comedy at the 50th International Emmy Awards.
-Production for the fourth season of Sex Education was confirmed to be underway in August 2022.
+Production for the fourth and final season of Sex Education was confirmed to be underway in August 2022 and it premiered on 21 September 2023.

-In August 2019, BBC Three commissioned Red Rose, an eight part horror series created by The Clarkson Twins, which was released on BBC iPlayer on August 15th 2022.
+In August 2019, BBC Three commissioned Red Rose, an eight part horror series created by The Clarkson Twins, which was released on BBC iPlayer on 15 August 2022.

 In February 2020, it was announced that Netflix had commissioned a 10-part political drama named White Stork to be produced by Eleven.
 The series' cast was due to feature Tom Hiddleston as lead, with Claire Foy also rumoured to have been offered a role.
 Production was halted in the wake of the COVID-19 pandemic, which caused scheduling conflicts for Hiddleston.

-In April 2020, Sony Pictures Television acquired a significant stake in Eleven Film, including Channel 4's stake.

 In May 2022, the BBC and STAN commissioned a new series titled Ten Pound Poms, a drama about the British citizens who migrated to Australia after the Second World War, with filming commencing in Australia shortly after.
+The series premiered in May 2023 and won Best Series at the 62nd Monte-Carlo Television Festival.
+In February 2024, the BBC confirmed a second series had been commissioned which was released on Sunday 9 March 2025.
+The BBC did not commission a third series.

-Eleven's most recently commissioned series, I.D., was announced by Channel 4 in August 2022.
-The eight-part mystery thriller, which centres around a young deaf woman, was created by Genevieve Barr.
+An eight-part mystery thriller, which centres around a young deaf woman, titled I.D., was announced by Channel 4 in August 2022.
+The series was created by Genevieve Barr.

-In September 2022, it was announced that Eleven was co-developing a series adaptation of M.L.
-Rio's thriller novel, If We Were Villains, with Canadian production company Blink49 Studios.